PoRa-dayo/PoRa-Noteskins/README.md

 One-sided version of the custom DivideByZero noteskin made for NotITG by leppy.
 The original 3D+ (two-sided) version can be seen [here](https://www.youtube.com/watch?v=v9JmsQXlJ5w).
 I only sawed the arrow and mine model in half and made no further changes, so they will still be a bit visible at the back.

 ## enchantment-original-3d (ITGmania)
 A 3D version of the original Enchantment noteskin (a noteskin that's bundled with ITGmania's download).
 It's a bit different from the version from the workshop.
+This one is compatible even with Fast Note Rendering on and can be used in the original Stepmania 5.0.

 ## enchantment-original-3d+ (ITGmania)
 A two-sided version of "enchantment-original-3d", for the sake of it looking good with the Twirl mod.